hyperledger/fabric-admin-sdk/README.md

 ## Overview

-The current API for client application to transact with Fabric networks (the [Fabric Gateway client API](https://hyperledger.github.io/fabric-gateway/)) does not provide the administrative capabilities of the legcacy client application SDKs.
+The current API for client applications to transact with Fabric networks (the [Fabric Gateway client API](https://hyperledger.github.io/fabric-gateway/)) does not provide the administrative capabilities of the legacy client application SDKs.
 The fabric-admin-sdk aims to provide this programmatic administrative capability for use-cases where the [Fabric CLI commands](https://hyperledger-fabric.readthedocs.io/en/latest/command_ref.html) are not the best fit.
 A specific objective is to support the development of Kubernetes operators.

 More detailed information on the motivation and objectives of the fabric-admin-sdk can be found in the associated [Fabric Admin SDK RFC](https://hyperledger.github.io/fabric-rfcs/text/0000-admin_sdk.html).